port-labs/port-docs/docs/sso-rbac/rbac/rbac.md

 ]}>

 <TabItem value="user">
-- Identifier - the user email.
-Will be synced with the Port user email.
+- Identifier - the user's email.
+Will be synced with the Port user's email.
 - Title - the user name.
 This will be synced with the Port user first name and last name.
 - Status - the status of the user.
   - Active - the user has logged in into Port .